-- 3.27 In terms of landscape susceptibility, the appellant assesses the landscape as being of 'medium' susceptibility to the proposed development, described as "Distinctive and more commonplace landscape receptor, with some positive characteristics/ features and some detracting or intrusive elements.
+- 3.29 In terms of landscape susceptibility, the applicant assesses the landscape as being of 'medium' susceptibility to the proposed development, described as "Distinctive and more commonplace landscape receptor, with some positive characteristics/ features and some detracting or intrusive elements.
 Landscape features in moderate condition.
-Capacity to accept well planned and designed change/ development of the type proposed" as set out in LVA Para 1.6. - 3.28 This seems reasonable overall, however in my opinion, given the area of open rolling farmland that forms the site includes a hill top dome of land, comprising a ridge running south south west to north north east, and which forms the horizon in local views, this part of the site should be recognised as being more susceptible.
-This area of land is more widely visible and does not benefit from any topographical screening. - 3.29 In my opinion the appellant underplays the character and distinctiveness of the rural landscape. - 3.30 They appear to underplay the susceptibility of the more elevated parts of the open, undeveloped agricultural landscape, based on the landscape being self-contained, but I do not find it to be as well-contained as described.
-The fact that the site includes a ridge of high land, with slopes that face out towards the surrounding landscape both to the east and the west leads me to find that it is not self-contained.

-3.31 Para 7.6 of the LVA states:
+Capacity to accept well planned and designed change/ development of the type proposed" as set out in LVA Para 1.6. - 3.30 Given the topography of the site and the fact that it incorporates a raised hill/ridgeline, the proposed development is not considered to be 'well planned' in the sense that it is in the right place, as this is a site where effects will be greater than they would be in a more suitable lower lying, or enclosed site.
+Equally, it cannot be 'well designed' given the topography and the fact that this limits the potential for mitigation to be effective. - 3.31 Given the area of open rolling farmland that forms the site includes a hill top dome of land, comprising a ridge running south south west to north north east, and which forms the horizon in local views, this part of the site should be recognised as being more susceptible.
+This area of land is more widely visible and does not benefit from any topographical screening. - 3.32 In my opinion the applicant underplays the character and distinctiveness of the rural landscape. - 3.33 They appear to underplay the susceptibility of the more elevated parts of the open, undeveloped agricultural landscape, based on the landscape being self-contained, but I do not find it to be as well-contained as described.
+The fact that the site includes a ridge of high land, with slopes that face out towards the surrounding landscape both to the east and the west, and also the land to the north slopes towards the site like a natural amphitheatre, leads me to find that it is not self-contained.
+A judgement of medium-high would better reflect the susceptibility. - 3.34 Para 7.6 of the LVA states: